uzh-rpg/rpg_dvs_evo_open/README.md

 }
 ```

-If you don't have an event camera, you can do one of the following:
+The code comes with a test dataset.
+If you don't have an event camera and want to run on more data, you can do one of the following:
 * Using one of our event camera datasets:
   * http://rpg.ifi.uzh.ch/davis_data.html
   * https://dsec.ifi.uzh.ch/